visrealm/pico9918/core/test/README.md

 semantics and the unlock path as much as on pixels.
 When it fails, it tells you which byte.

 `suite/` is **broad coverage, one question per scene**.
-111 scenes including VRAM dumps of real software, swept across two line-width tiers, plus five property suites that compute the answer independently and sweep the whole input space rather than freezing one picture.
+111 scenes including VRAM dumps of real software, swept across two line-width tiers, plus six property suites that compute the answer independently and sweep the whole input space rather than freezing one picture.
 When it fails, it tells you which scene and how many pixels moved.

+One of the six is not about pixels at all: `test_gpu_dma` runs the GPU's DMA engine, and it is the only thing in either repository that makes a board's DMA trigger fire - `gpu/` below holds the same geometry as a host binary with no board build, so it never has.

 A change that breaks the renderer usually breaks both.
 A change that breaks only `golden/` is usually about the bus or the palette; one that breaks only `suite/` is usually a mode you were not